aduboseh/drift-kernel/docs/VALIDATION.md

 - **Stable ABI:** Exported C functions behave per specification; no breaking changes without major version bump
 - **Deterministic replay:** Identical results within controlled environments (same compiler, target, rounding mode, operation ordering)

+### Thread Safety

+`ScgAccumulator` instances are **not thread-safe**.
+Each instance must be confined to a single thread unless externally synchronized.
+This is a deliberate design choice—the struct contains no synchronization primitives and assumes single-threaded access.

 ### We Do NOT Guarantee
 - **Platform-independent bit-for-bit determinism** across uncontrolled environments
 - **Literal "zero error"** — impossible under IEEE-754